loicmathieu/asciidoctor-revealjs-server/README.md

     @Inject
     AsciidoctorRevealjsWatcher asciidocWatcher;

+    // this will start the watcher that trigger browser live reload
     @PostConstruct
     void startWatcher(){
         asciidocWatcher.startWatchFileChange();
     }

+    // this will end the watcher that trigger browser live reload
     @PreDestroy
     void stopWatcher() {
         asciidocWatcher.endWatchFileChange();
     }

-    @Route(path = "/", methods = HttpMethod.GET)
-    public void renderSlides(RoutingContext rc) throws IOException {
-        rc.response().putHeader("Content-Type", "text/html");
-        rc.response().end(asciidocRevealjs.generateSlides());
+    // this will create a route on '/' that will serve the rendered slides public void init(@Observes Router router) throws Exception {
+        router.route("/").blockingHandler(AsciidoctorRevealjsHandler.create(asciidocRevealjs));
     }
 }
 ```

 Finally, add a `src/main/asciidoc/slides.adoc` file with the content of your slides.

-After launching Quarkus with `mvn clean quarkus:dev` you can open you browser at http://localhost:8080,
-and your slides will be rendered.
+After launching Quarkus with `mvn clean quarkus:dev` you can open you browser at http://localhost:8080, and your slides will be rendered.
 Each time you will modify the `slides.adoc` file your browser will be reloaded automatically.